oddstream/cj/README.md

-# Nincomp - Commonplace and Incremental Notes - Work in Progress!
+# Nincomp - Commonplace and Incremental Notes

+## A fool takes notes

 There is [a lot of note-taking software out there](https://en.wikipedia.org/wiki/Comparison_of_note-taking_software), and the trouble with most of it is that it's too darn complicated.
 Which is a shame, because note-taking is something a lot of people do with computers.